Jacob-withnoskills/Jacob-withnoskills/README.md

 - 🔭 I’m currently a Student
 - Trying to learn Everything I can
-- :computer: Most used line of code `git commit -m "Initial Commit"`
+- :computer: Most used line of code `git push -u origin"`
 - Most used Shortcuts: Ctrl + C and Ctrl + V

 ## 💻  Technologies & Engines [🔝](#welcome-badges-4-readmemd-profile)